ThiagoChafado/IntegrativeWork/README.md

+In this README.md file, there is a brief summary of the software requirements.
+To view the PDF file in Portuguese, please access it in the "requirements" directory.

 Cash Management System with Enhanced Features

 The proposed system aims to develop a Cash Management System with added functionalities.
 The primary motivation behind this initiative is to address the current practice of manually recording sales transactions in notebooks.
 This manual process is time-consuming and error-prone, particularly when it involves calculating total sales and manually verifying cash balance.